List of Services

-A Green Card holder (permanent resident) is someone who has been granted authorization to live and work in the United States on a permanent basis.
+A Green Card holder (Permanent Resident) is someone who has been granted authorization to live and work in the United States on a permanent basis.

-As proof of that status, a person is granted a permanent resident card, commonly called a "Green Card."
+As proof of that status, a person is granted a Permanent Resident card, commonly called a "Green Card."

 The United States has a long history of welcoming immigrants from all parts of the world.

 America values the contributions of immigrants who continue to enrich this country and preserve its legacy as a land of freedom and opportunity.

 A Petition for Alien Relative, commonly referred to as an I-130 Petition, is the first step that a U.S.

-Certain immediate relatives of U.S. Citizens may use this form to request a provisional unlawful presence waiver, before departing the United States to appear at a U.S. Embassy or consulate for an immigrant visa interview.
+Certain immediate relatives of U.S. citizens may use this form to request a Provisional Unlawful Presence Waiver, before departing the United States to appear at a U.S. Embassy or Consulate for an immigrant visa interview.

-TPSUSCIS may grant TPS to eligible nationals of certain countries (or parts of countries), who are already in the United States.
+USCIS may grant TPS to eligible nationals of certain countries (or parts of countries), who are already in the United States.
 Eligible individuals without nationality who last resided in the designated country may also be granted TPS.